 ANSI (American National Standards Institute) – Nationally recognized group who establishes and determines standards for equipment use and safety.

-Anti-Aging Product – helps prevent the signs of aging by combating the hands of time in many forms, such as via creams, laser treatments, cosmetic injectables and other aesthetic procedures.
+Anti-Aging Product – helps prevent the signs of aging by combating the hands of time in many forms, such as via creams, laser treatments, cosmetic injectables, and other aesthetic procedures.

-Anti-androgenic: (medicines that inhibit hair growth) spironolactone, Euflex, Androcur and Vaniqa cream.
+Anti-androgenic: (medicines that inhibit hair growth) spironolactone, Euflex, Androcur, and Vaniqa cream.
 These medicines might slightly reduce the pigment in hair roots and make laser treatment less efficient.
 The effects of these medications are temporary.

-Argon Laser – Gas laser that uses argon ions for its active medium, emitting green/blue visible light.
+Argon Laser – a Gas laser that uses argon ions for its active medium, emitting green/blue visible light.

 Articulated Arm – Laser beam delivery piece that consists of mirrors and jointed arms.

 Aversion Response – The eyelid (blinking) or head movement that avoids a stimulant such as bright light or moisture.

 Becker’s Nevus – Type of birthmark, similar to cafe au lait, but usually larger and more scarce.
 It’s typically located on the shoulder area.

 Bikini Line – the area of pubic hair, usually that patients want to be removed, such as around the bathing suit or bikini area.